Updated October 26, 2016

 Matador Network – travel writing, commentary and reviews covering nearly all subjects travel-related.
 Articles submitted by a huge network of both readers and established writers.

 Around the World Airfare Report – BootsnAll (via Round the World Ticket) has researched and produced 4 different reports secret shopping, comparing, and analyzing airline alliances, travel agencies, and specialty companies who sell round the world and multi-stop tickets.

 Multi-stop ticket provider reviews – BootsnAll (via Round the World Ticket) created these customer review pages for each company and airline alliance they researched for the above Around the World Airfare Report.

 Lonely Planet and Thorn Tree Forums – permanently world-renowned, Lonely Planet is consistently one of travel’s best, with guidebooks crushed into backpacks and suitcases everywhere.
 The Thorn Tree Forum is relief from unanswerable question fatigue.
 Pretty much every destination you can think of is covered, written by travelers who have been there and know what they’re talking about.

-World Reviewer – a comprehensive site that provides a list of activities over a huge number of destinations.
-From ballooning to surfing to arts & crafts to culture and adventure activities, all well laid out for the easily distracted.
+World Reviewer – a comprehensive site that provides a list of activities over a huge number of destinations – ballooning, surfing, arts and crafts, culture and adventure activities.

 Go Abroad – consulate and embassy information for pretty much every country in the world.
 Comprehensive search feature.